autumoswitzerland/autumo-beetroot/autumo-beetroot/README.md

   - txt/html/de/email
   - etc.

 beetRoot can send both HTML and text emails.
-Formats are configured with the parameter 'mail_formats'.
+Formats are configured with the parameter `mail_formats`.

 **NOTE**: Java mail doesn't allow sending HTML with a head nor body-tag, hence you only are able to define HTNML templates with tags that would be inside of a the body-tag.
 It is specification!